 - Lots of networking time to get to know other WordPressers and meet new people.

-- A party to relax, unwind, celebrate WordPress, and continue conversations from the day.
+- A networking reception Saturday evening to relax, unwind, celebrate WordPress, and continue conversations from the day.

 WordCamp is attended by designers, developers, business owners, bloggers, copywriters, consultants, hobbyists, employees who use WordPress as part of their job, and anyone else who uses WordPress in any way.
 Attendees range from the novice who is brand new to WordPress, to the savvy WordPress power user, to advanced designers and developers who make their living with WordPress.